-1. Description of the Company's Controlling Shareholders
+1. Description of the Company's controlling shareholders

-Presented below are details regarding the principal shareholders of the company, whose shares are listed for trade on the stock exchange.
+Presented below are details regarding the principal shareholders of the Company, whose shares are listed for trade on the stock exchange.
 The principal shareholders and their approximate holding rates are as follows:

+As of Septe As of September 30, 2018 o the publication f the report

+Holding of Holding

-As of Ju ne 30, 2018 the publication he report Holding of voting rights Holding of voting rights At full dilution 1) Holding of voting rights Holding of voting rights At full dilution 1) Shareholder 9 6 DB Development Corporation Ltd. 34.81 34.47 34.81 34.49 Bank Hanoalim 9.47 9.38 9.47 9.38
+Holding voting rights Holding of voting rights

+of voting At full of voting At full dilution

+rights dilution 1) rights 1)

+Shareholder %

+IDB Development Corporation Ltd. 29.82 29.55 29.82 29.56

+Bank Hapoalim 9.47 9.39 -) -)

 It is noted that IDB Development holds shares of Clal Holdings, directly and indirectly, through a trustee who was appointed to hold the control shares of Clal Holdings.
+IDB Development also holds swap transactions with respect to the Company's shares at a rate of approximately -30%.
 For additional details regarding IDB Development's holdings in Clal Holdings, and IDB Development's obligation to sell its shares, see Note 1 to the financial statements.